Pamela Palmater

-Pamela Palmater (born 1970) is a Mi'kmaq lawyer, professor, activist and politician from New Brunswick, Canada.
-A frequent media political commentator, she appears for Aboriginal Peoples Television Network's InFocus, CTV, and CBC.
-She is an associate professor and the academic director of the Centre for Indigenous Governance at Toronto Metropolitan University.
+Pamela Palmater (born 1970) is a Mi'kmaq social justice activist, lawyer, and academic from New Brunswick, Canada.
+She was noted as a leading voice in the 2013 Idle No More movement, and was cited heavily in the final report of the National Inquiry into Missing and Murdered Indigenous Women and Girls.
+Palmater is a professor in the Department of Politics and Public Administration at Toronto Metropolitan University (formerly Ryerson University).
+She is a frequent political and legal commentator, appearing on such network as, Aboriginal Peoples Television Network's InFocus, CTV, and CBC.

 Early life

 Palmater's family is from Eel River, New Brunswick.
+She is a member of the Eel River Bar First Nation.
 Pamela's parents decided to move the family to St. Mary's area in Frederiction in hopes of giving a better life for their children.
+After her parents parted ways, she lived for several years in the uptown area of Fredericton with her mother and her 2 sisters.

 Education

 She graduated with a Bachelor of Arts from Saint Thomas University in 1994 with a double major in Native Studies and History.
 She then graduated from the University of New Brunswick in 1997 with a Bachelor of Laws.
 In 1999, she graduated from Dalhousie University with a Master in Laws in Aboriginal Law.
 In 2009, Palmater obtained a Doctorate in Aboriginal Law from Dalhousie University Law School with her thesis entitled, "Beyond Blood: Rethinking Aboriginal Identity and Belonging".